 Thranduil sighed.
 "I do not believe there is anything in your closet you need to fret about, ion-nín," he told him as he laid back down on his pillow to attempt to get some more sleep.
 "Especially a Balrog."
 The creature was much too large to fit into such a small space, and the palace would have been burning if that were the case, but his son was too young to accept that logic.

 Legolas took Thranduil's hand in his smaller ones and pulled on it lightly.
 Clearly, allowing his father to sleep was not his intent.
 "Could you look, Ada?
 Please?"

 When they got to his room, Legolas looked up at Thranduil with wide eyes once again when he set his hand on the door handle.
-"Careful, Ada," he warned in a whisper.
+"Be careful, Ada," he warned in a whisper.

 Thranduil smiled down at the Elfling.
 "I will be fine, ion-nín," he assured him quietly before he pushed open the door and stepped into the room.
 Legolas lingered behind in the doorway, sneaking a look inside as his father walked over to the door of his closet that was slightly ajar.
 Then, he flinched and closed his eyes when the king pulled the door open completely and entered the smaller room used for storage.

 There was nothing but silence for what felt like a life age.
 Then...

 Legolas cautiously opened one eye just as Thranduil stepped back into the room.
 He gasped quietly and shrank back into the hallway, but then, he relaxed as he leaned into his room again when he saw what was in his father's arms.